AndarManik/Inline-GPT/README.md

 # Inline-GPT
-This plugin provides a command which generates text inline using ChatGPT.
-The behavior of how the text generates is manipulated through the cursor.
+This plugin provides a command (default Shift-Enter) which generates text inline using ChatGPT.
+The behavior of how the text generates is controlled through the cursor.

 - **Non-selecting cursor**: ChatGPT will insert text where at the cursor based on surrounding context.
 - **Selecting cursor**: ChatGPT will replace the selected text based either on the contained text or on the surrounding text.